sysbio-curie/biodica-environment/_docs/index.md

   <center><img src="../../assets/img/run_ica_icon.png" width="60%"></center>
   </div>
   <div class="col-sm-8">
   <p><b>Run stabilized ICA</b> - This module runs a stabilized version of Independent Component Analysis on a transcriptomic data set.
 The stability of the independent components is estimated through several runs of an ICA solver with random initializations.
-The results of the different runs are clustered and the centrotype compoents are considered to be the correct/stabilized ones.</p>
+The results of the different runs are clustered and the centrotype components are considered to be the correct/stabilized ones.</p>
   </div>
 </div>
 <br>